wechaty/docusaurus/jekyll/_posts/2021-05-05- Shraddhavp-interactive-wechaty-tutorial.md

 • Blogs, Release Notes and Tutorials Page:-
 The tutorial page will contain some popular talks and articles that clarify Wechay concepts.
 Contributors can add their tutorial links in the tutorial page.

-## WHY AM I THE RIGHT PERSON FOR THIS PROJECT:
+## WHY AM I THE RIGHT PERSON FOR THIS PROJECT

 I am the right person for the project because-
 - I have past experience of using Github and also been contributing to open source for more than an year now